Voxelers/3DAnimationsWithOpenSource/README.md

 * * Press in the Top right second Play button (F6) to start the "game"
   * You must see four models dancing with the camera approaching the dance

+## Combining several models: A dance party with collisions detection

 ## Combining scenes